SolarHorizon/rodux-utils/docs/solutions/selectors.md

 You can change the function used to check for equality between old and new arguments that are passed to your selector.
-This might be useful when the result one of your input selectors has some nested values that you want to pay extra attention to.
+This might be useful when the result of one of your input selectors has some nested values that you want to pay extra attention to.

 For our example, let's take our selectors for the red and blue team and use them as our inputs.
 With them, we'll create a new purple team.
 Since our